Solvang Attractions: Where to Eat, Stay & Explore in this Danish Town

-When I come to Solvang, it is usually for the sweets and pastries.
+When I come to Solvang, it is usually for sweets and pastries.
 One of my favorites is the aebleskivers that you can find around town.
 These Danish desserts are almost like a donut hole mixed with a pancake.
 They are light and airy, and when you put some powdered sugar and raspberry sauce on top, they are pretty spectacular.
-Don’t leave the city without trying them.
+Please don’t leave the city without trying them.

 Mortenson’s Danish Bakery